Jitu0110/Jitu0110/README.md

 *****

-Do you want to tweak your resume for a specific role?
+Do you want to tweak your resume for a specific job role?

 Check out my project : https://huggingface.co/spaces/jitu0110/SikeResume